rsous/modernfurniture/README.md

 ## About The Project

-This project was created for me as an exercise to practice my coding skills.
+This project was created as an exercise to practice my coding skills.

 Original design taken from [freepik.com](https://www.freepik.com/free-psd/furniture-sale-social-media-instagram-post-template_13472841.htm) (which consists of a PSD and a jpeg file).